aaryan498/CODSOFT/TASK-1-CALCULATOR/README.md

 - ✖️ Multiplication
 - ➗ Division

-It continues in a loop until the user exits the program.
+The program runs in a loop until the user chooses to exit.

 ---

 ## 🚀 Features

-- Uses `match-case` statement (Python 3.10+)
+- Uses `match-case` structure (Python 3.10+)
-- User-friendly prompts
+- User-friendly interaction
-- Repeat use without restarting the program
+- Repeat calculations without restarting

 ---

 ## 🧠 How to Use

 ```
-1. Make sure Python 3.10+ is installed
+1. Ensure Python 3.10+ is installed
 2. Open terminal or command prompt
 3. Navigate to the project folder
-4. Run the file using:
+4. Run using:
    python calculator.py
 ```